petershin/liferay-learn/docs/commerce/latest/en/developer-guide/using-client-extensions/using-the-shipping-engine-client-extension.md

 }
 ```

 The `OptionsEnabledRestController` contains a single post method that has two parameters: the JSON Web Token (JWT) and the request body.
 The token authenticates HTTP calls, and the request body contains data as a string in JSON format.
-After logging the request body, it uses a `JSONObject()` constructor followed by a `JSONArray()` constructor to add 2 shipping options to the shipping engine and returns it as a response entity along with the HTTP status.
+After logging the request body, it uses a `JSONObject()` constructor followed by a `JSONArray()` constructor to add two shipping options to the shipping engine and returns it as a response entity along with the HTTP status.
 These shipping options are the active ones available to select during checkout.
 Each shipping options requires a `key`, `name`, `priority`, and `amount`.

 ## Related Topics